Bond-Protocol/dapp/README.md

 - Check examples under `packages/contract-library/src/deployments` for the configuration structure
 - Update `../deployments/(mainnets/testnets)/index.ts` to include the newly added deployment configuration
+- If oracle markets or fixed expiry is available, add it to `dapp/.../create-market/config.ts`

 ## Useful Links